KarthikGangadhar/stack-exchange/README.md

 #### question close options

+Returns valid flag options which are also close reasons for the given question. **auth required**.
 This endpoint required access_token and key in options.
  ```js
 let options = {
     "key": "your_key",